Obstetric fistula: Psychological

-Some common psychological consequences that women with a fistula face are the despair from losing their child, the humiliation from their smell, and inability to perform their family roles.
+Some common psychological consequences that women with a fistula face are the despair from losing their child, the humiliation from their smell, and the inability to perform their family roles.
 Additionally, a fear of developing another fistula in future pregnancies exists.

-Obstetric fistula is not only debilitating physically, but emotionally.
+Obstetric fistula is not only debilitating physically, but also emotionally.
 A woman is presented with an array of psychological trauma that she must oftentimes deal with herself unless provided with ample resources.
-Oftentimes ostracized by her community, a woman with obstetric fistula tends to face these issues on her own.
+Oftentimes ostracized by her community, a woman with an obstetric fistula tends to face these issues on her own.
 In a study of The lived experience of Malawian women with obstetric fistula, the immense psychological trauma is addressed: "For these women, internalizing this constant struggle leads to psychological morbidity."
 It was striking how many women discussed constant sadness and giving up hope in their interviews."

 Although the psychological impacts center around the woman experiencing the fistula, others around them, and especially loved ones, feel the impact as well.
 The same study references this: "This attitude was often shared by their family members, both husbands and female relatives."

 Women with obstetric fistula face severe mental health issues.
-Among women with obstetric fistula from Bangladesh and Ethiopia 97% screened positive for potential mental health dysfunctions and about 30% had major depression.
+Among women with obstetric fistula from Bangladesh and Ethiopia, 97% screened positive for potential mental health dysfunctions, and about 30% had major depression.

 Risk factors

-In less-developed countries, obstetric fistulae usually develop as a result of prolonged labor when a cesarean section cannot be obtained.
+In less-developed countries, obstetric fistulae usually develop as a result of prolonged labor when a caesarean section cannot be obtained.
 Over the course of the three to five days of labor, the unborn child presses against the mother's vagina very tightly, cutting off blood flow to the surrounding tissues between the vagina and the rectum and between the vagina and the bladder, causing the tissues to disintegrate and rot away.

 Obstetric fistulae can also be caused by poorly performed abortions, and pelvic fracture, cancer, or radiation therapy targeted at the pelvic area, inflammatory bowel disease (such as Crohn's disease and ulcerative colitis).
 Other potential causes for the development of obstetric fistulae are sexual abuse and rape, especially in conflict/postconflict areas, and other trauma, such as surgical trauma.

 In the developed world, such as the US, the primary cause of obstetric fistulae, particularly rectovaginal fistulae, is the use of episiotomy and forceps.
 Primary risk factors include early or closely spaced pregnancies and lack of access to emergency obstetric care.
 For example, a 1983 study in Nigeria found that 54.8% of the women affected were under 20 years of age, and 64.4% gave birth at home or in poorly equipped local clinics.
 When available at all, cesarean sections and other medical interventions are usually not performed until after tissue damage has already been done.

 Social, political, and economic causes that indirectly lead to the development of obstetric fistulae concern issues of poverty, malnutrition, lack of education, early marriage and childbirth, the role and status of women in developing countries, harmful traditional practices, sexual violence, and lack of good quality or accessible maternal and health care.